 The bottom line is no matter how creative; this type of CV still needs to be professional, relevant, readable and concise.

-And remember, a creative CV shouldn't replace a creative portfolio.
 Designers, art directors, advertising or marketing managers still want to see examples of your work.
 A link to an online portfolio should be prominently displayed in your CV, making it easy for a recruiter to view your work.
 Put the link near the top beneath your name or contact details.

 However, don't be fooled into thinking a creative CV will mask a weak portfolio.
 Employers won't be taken in by a fancy CV or cleverly-edited video if you don't have a strong portfolio of work to back it up.
-You'll therefore need to do some work beforehand to ensure that your portfolio is up to scratch and only contains examples of your very best work.
+You'll therefore need to do some work beforehand to ensure that your portfolio is up to scratch and only contains examples of your best work.

 Learn more about putting together a creative portfolio.